Safer Sex Guidelines

 be used to help prevent sexual transmission of HIV.

 For oral sex, help protect your mouth by having your partner use a condom (male or

-in high-risk sex.
+in high-risk sexual behaviors.

-Women should not douche after intercourse--it does not protect against STIs.
+Women should not douche after intercourse.
+It does not protect against STIs.
 And,

 it could spread an infection farther into the reproductive tract, and can wash away